 Classes are Monday-Friday.
 There will be no classes the week of July 4 (July 1-July 5).
 Please plan your summer vacations accordingly, as summer classes have strict attendance policies.
 Please be aware of each course's start and end date.
 For non-online courses, students are required to be on campus for their final exam.

 For academic credit courses, four absences for a full-credit, six-week academic course will result in no credit being received for the course.
 Two absences for a half-credit, three-week course will result in no credit being received.
 Students must receive permission from the Summer Programs Director to miss any classes of a three-week religion course.
 For Personal Fitness/Health, no absences are allowed for the activity/in-school portion of the class.
-For academic and review classes, there are no refunds after the first three days of classes.
+For academic credit classes, there are no refunds after the first five days of classes.
+For review classes, there are no refunds after the first three days of classes.